oraclize/docs/source/includes/_ethereum.md

 The purpose of the `usingOraclize` contract is to make calls to `OraclizeI` and `OraclizeAddrResolverI` as painless as possible for you.
 However, if you know what you are doing, you are free to call our `OraclizeI` and `OraclizeAddrResolverI` interfaces directly.
 The upside is that you would spend a lower amount of gas for contract deployment.
 The downside is that if anything goes wrong a `throw` is raised.

-In order to simplify the use of our API, we highly recommend that you simply extend the `usingOraclize` contract and use its inherited methods, about which we discuss below.
-Indeed, these methods already handle payments and API calls correctly.
+In order to simplify the use of our API, we highly recommend that you simply extend the `usingOraclize` contract and use its inherited methods, discussed below.
+These methods indeed already handle payments and API calls correctly.

 All the code you need is found here <a href="http://dev.oraclize.it/api.sol" target="_blank">http://dev.oraclize.it/api.sol</a>.
 After making your contract extend `usingOraclize`, it would look like: